KaustabhGanguly/KaustabhGanguly.github.io/README.md

-# AWESOME , SIMPLE , MINIMALISTIC AND RESPONSIVE BOOK LIKE WEBSITE MADE WITH LOVE
+# SIMPLE , MINIMALISTIC AND RESPONSIVE BOOK LIKE WEBSITE MADE WITH LOVE

 ## Project under the supervision of Peter Norvig .
 I do not own any of the exercises .
 I just made the website .